posthell vs Hootsuite

 Write once.
 Post everywhere.
 Never miss a day.

 posthell takes your post, tailors it per network, and publishes on schedule to X, LinkedIn, Threads, Bluesky and 11 more.
-Honest founder pricing from $12 a month, with X included.
+Flat pricing from $37 a month billed yearly, with X included.